amooabeebadesina/rant-api/README.md

 # rant-api
 The API for a simple rant app (PWA).
-This API was writing with Node.js and the Express framework.
+This API is written in Node.js and the Express framework.

 # Get started
 - Clone the project